MatMiler/Docomb/README.md

 | `[].git.commiterEmail`  | string | Email of the entity that commits to Git. |

 ### Configuration: `users.json`
-This file will be managed by admin interface, and doesn't need to be kept up-to-date manually.
+This file will be managed by admin interface, and does not need to be kept up-to-date manually.

 Example:
 ```